Search This Blog

 Through Sam I learnt A LOT about myself, I grew as a person because when I learnt about him, when I made all my theories about him, when I created my own version of him (we all do that, no matter how hard you stick to the canon you'll always have a very personal vision of a character, that's why bigots get upset when you say their fav are LGBT+ or if you turn them black, they take it as a personal insult and if representation wasn't important to them they wouldn't give a damn about what you think of their fav and how you portray them, they're very hypocrites) I was in fact exploring myself.
 And I'm not only talking about something spiritual but also my own medical diag.

 That's also why representation matter, because in a world that casted you away you can finally find someone who understand you.
-Sure they don't exist but your feelings for them are very real, that's why you cry or get scared or angry while watching fiction, so it's still a comfortable thought, that the character you love and care about is like you (even if it's an evil prick, but as I said marginalized people are mostly represented through villains so we take what we can).
+Sure they don't exist but your feelings for them are very real, that's why you cry or get scared or angry while watching fiction, so it's still a comforting thought, that the character you love and care about is like you (even if it's an evil prick, but as I said marginalized people are mostly represented through villains so we take what we can).

 Ironically Sam taught me patience, he taught me to stop caring about everything and everyone, he taught me to care about myself too and that's something I love in Hulk as a whole.
 It doesn't teach you to avoid "bad" feelings, bad energy, bad moods, to never feel angry or sad, it teaches you that it's part of life, of who you are and more importantly that these feelings are meant to protect you.
 Bruce's problem isn't that he's feeling anger, it's how he never allowed himself to express it.
-His Hulks are keeping him safe and sane and he would be more at peace if he allowed them and his anger to exist.
+His Hulks are keeping him safe and sane and he would be more at peace if he allowed them and his anger to exist, that's the point.

 Sam, however, is the other way around.
 He's about hatred, a feeling he burried for years until it exploded and now he's only about it, he let his hatred consumed him because he could never express it.